 Nigella received the title ‘Miracle Herb’ from a scientific paper published by the American National Library of Medicine.
 Because nigella has demonstrated such impressive abilities as battling certain types of tumors and cancers, it continues to hold science’s full attention with numerous ongoing studies.

-Scientific studies to date have shown that nigella seed oil decreases blood pressure, promotes wound healing, and can help treat acne with a reduction of up to 10%.
+Scientific studies to date have shown that nigella seed oil decreases blood pressure, promotes wound healing, and can help address blemishes with a reduction of up to 10%.
 In a 6-month study, topical application of nigella seed oil significantly decreased vitiligo.

 Other studies indicate that nigella seed oil is an effective aid for treating psoriasis.
 A 2010 study showed that nigella seed (in an emulsion combined with borage oil) reduced skin irritation significantly while improving hydration and epidermal barrier function.